 Tulane regularly sponsors workers requiring visas or work permits, but these are decided on a case-by-case basis.
 All international and domestic workers will have to successfully complete the I-9/E-Verify process upon hire to confirm eligibility to work in the US.

 You can view this information here: EEO is the Law and Supplement.
 Tulane does hold federal government contracts and is subject to the relevant EEO stipulations.
-You can also learn more about Tulane’s active work toward maintaining EEO and internal equity by visiting the Tulane University Office of Institutional Equity website.
+You can also learn more about Tulane’s active work toward maintaining EEO and internal equity by visiting the Institutional Equity webpage.